 Opened in 2007, it clocks in as one of the oldest of the hardcore coffee-nerd shops (also one of the least snobby), and that age shows in experience.
 Down-to-earth baristas understand every nuance of every bean and brewing method, and are happy to share that expertise with customers -- but they also read a customer well and know when to just hand over a cup of their best brew without much more than a smile.

 The proof is in the bean at this brick-and-mortar location of the micro-roaster, which had been previously selling product wholesale and online only.
-As one might expect from the name, the attention to detail in selecting and roasting the coffee turns out some of the city’s best.
-But don't take our word for it.
+As one might expect from the name (which translates to "what was to be demonstrated"), the attention to detail in selecting and roasting the coffee turns out some of the city’s most delicious cups.

 1. La Marzocco Cafe472 1st Ave N, Seattle